scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 These files are then bundled together and because it also includes system libraries the resulting package can be run on virtually any other linux machine.
 It does not help organization or bookkeeping, but, given that the user takes care of parameters and randomness, provides a very thorough solution to the problem of reproducibility.

-:cite:`jobman` is a python library that grew out of the need for scheduling lots of machine learning experiments.
+:cite:`jobman` is a Python library that grew out of the need for scheduling lots of machine learning experiments.
 It helps with organizing hyperparameter searches and as a side-effect it also keeps track of hyperparameters and results.
-It requires the experiment to take the form a python function with a certain signature.
+It requires the experiment to take the form a Python function with a certain signature.

 Experiment databases :cite:`vanschoren2012, smith2014` make an effort to unify the storage of machine learning problems and experiments by expressing them in a common language.
 By standardizing that language they improve comparability and communicability of the results.